divyanshsinghdocode/studypall/README.md

 3. **Messaging**: Once matched, students can communicate with their study partners through a built-in messaging system.
 Share resources, discuss topics, and coordinate study sessions seamlessly.

-4. **Scheduling**: The app includes a scheduling feature that allows users to coordinate study sessions with their partners.
-Set dates, times, and locations for in-person or virtual study sessions directly within the app.

-5. **Notifications**: Stay informed with real-time notifications about new study partner matches, messages, and upcoming study sessions.

-6. **Feedback and Ratings**: After each study session, users can provide feedback and ratings for their study partners.
+4. **Feedback and Ratings**: After each study session, users can provide feedback and ratings for their study partners.
 This helps improve future matches and ensures a positive study experience for all users.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript (React.js)
 - **Backend**: Node.js, Express.js, MongoDB
-- **Authentication**: JSON Web Tokens (JWT)
-- **Real-Time Communication**: WebSocket (Socket.io)
+- **Real-Time Video Communication**: PeerJS
 - **Matching Algorithm**: Custom algorithm based on user preferences and compatibility metrics

 ## Installation